-Parents/Carers wishing for their child to be considered for the Arts Aptitude, which will take place on 11th October 2025 must register with the Academy by completing the Arts Aptitude Registration Form by 29th September 2025.
+Parents/Carers wishing for their child to be considered for an Arts Aptitude place, must register with the Academy by completing the Arts Aptitude Registration Form by 29th September 2025.
+All applicants will be invited for interviews which will take place on 14th October 2025.
 Details of the Arts Aptitude Registration form will be published on the Academy website in the Spring Term of the 2024/25 academic year.